natashaclerkin/singularartistsMS1/README.md

 **As a Venue Manager/ Ticketing Agent/ Artist/ Agent: I want to contact the promoter about working together**

     There is a prominent button at the top of the page directing the user towards the contact form.
 The form does not allow the user to submit until all fields are completed otherwise they will receive a prompt.
 This was achieved using the `required` attribute.
-There is also contact details found in the footer.
+There are also contact details found in the footer.

 ## Validation Websites